Christmas 'Round at Ours

-Christmas 'Round at Ours is the only Christmas album and the sixth album overall by the English-Irish girl group Girls Aloud.
-The songs on the album were originally released on 5 December 2005 as a limited-edition bonus disc accompanying their third studio album, Chemistry.
+Christmas 'Round at Ours is a compilation album of Christmas songs by the English-Irish girl group Girls Aloud.
+First released digitally on 23 October 2025, it serves as a standalone release of the bonus disc of Christmas songs included with the deluxe edition of their third studio album, Chemistry, originally released on 5 December 2005.

-On 23 October 2025, the collection was released as a standalone album for the first time on streaming services and as a digital download, with CD and red vinyl formats following on 14 November 2025.
+The collection was released as a standalone album for the first time on streaming services and as a digital download on 23 October 2025, with CD and red vinyl formats following on 14 November 2025.
 The new release by Fascination Records and Universal Music Group features remastered audio, new sleeve notes, archival photos, and a previously unreleased remix, "Not Tonight Santa (Christmas Party Mix)", with the digital and streaming versions also including a radio edit of this mix.

 Cheryl Tweedy noted that the album was always intended to be titled Christmas 'Round at Ours, which inspired the "At home with Girls Aloud" theme of their Christmas TV advertisement that year.
 However, the title was ultimately left off the original 2005 release to avoid confusion, as it was only available as a bonus disc.